 Declaring an Applied Economics Minor

 To declare a minor in Applied Economics, you must go to eLion, click on “Minor Declaration,” and complete the information requested.
-If you have any questions about the minor, please contact the interim in-charge person for the minor, Dr. Kenneth Louie.
+If you have any questions about the minor, please contact Dr. Greg Filbeck.